Avanade/DevOpsHOL/lab-1-azure-devops-project-pipeline.md

    - Upgrade the project to ASP.NET Core 2.0
    - Update all NuGet packages to their 2.x counterparts

-1. Add a new Unit Test Project (.NET Core) + unit test
+1. Add a new Unit Test Project (.NET Core) + unit test class HomeControllerTest
    - <details><summary>Click here to expand the sample unit test code</summary>

      ```csharp